-Teachers will ensure the programmes chosen for online learning have a range of accessibility features, e.g. voice-to-text conversion, to support pupils with SEND.
+Teachers will ensure the programmes chosen for online learning have a range of accessibility features, e.g. voice-to-text conversion, Clicker, Nessy etc. to support pupils with SEND.

 Lesson plans will be adapted to ensure that the curriculum remains fully accessible and inclusive via remote learning.